lkrych/linux_notes/chapters/1_intro.md

-# A Gentle Introduction to Linux
+# A Gentle Overview of Linux

 ## Table of Contents
 * [OS's are like ogres are like onions](#oss-have-layers)